Pyramid-Systems-Inc/TidyTop/VB_Migration_Strategy.md

 ## Conclusion

 Migrating your Visual Basic .NET desktop organizer application to a modern technology stack is a significant undertaking that offers substantial benefits in terms of maintainability, performance, and user experience.
 The recommended approach is to migrate to a cross-platform desktop application using .NET 6/7/8 with Avalonia UI or MAUI, which provides the best balance of modern features while preserving the desktop application experience.

+The new TidyTop application will transform from a simple shortcut organizer into a comprehensive desktop organization tool similar to Fences® 6, providing users with powerful desktop management capabilities while maintaining the core functionality of the original application.

 Key success factors include:
 - Thorough analysis and planning before implementation